 This course is the culmination of the knowledge gained throughout the Cybersecurity Investigations program tying together all aspects of the program while introducing methods of remote monitoring and information gathering.
-Prerequisites: CYBD200M or CYBD210M, or CYBD215M or CYBD220M.
+Prerequisites: CYBD210M, or CYBD220M.

 ECE100M: Early Childhood Growth and Development